-While the RDD ensures that close winners and losers are, on average, similar, there is no guarantee that winners and losers who choose to run again in the next election are similar as well.
+While the RDD ensures that close winners and losers are, on average, similar, there is no guarantee that winners and losers who choose to run again in the next election are similar as well (see for instance Eggers (2017)).
 The possibility of differential selection on the two sides of the threshold makes measuring the effects on winning conditional on running more difficult.
 Suppose for instance that all winners run again but only high-quality losers do so.
 Then, using our RDD on the subsample of candidates present in the next election would likely underestimate the impact of winning conditional on re-running.

-We address this selection issue with an approach borrowed from Anagol and Fujiwara (2016) and Granzier et al. (2019), and detailed in Appendix E. The effect of winning an election on winning the next election, conditional on re-running, depends on several ingredients.
+We address this selection issue with an approach borrowed from Anagol and Fujiwara (2016) and Granzier et al. (2023a), and detailed in Appendix E. Intuitively, the overall effect of winning an election on winning the next includes two components.
+First, candidates who win an election are more likely to run in the next election, as shown in Section 4.2.
+In and of itself, that increased likelihood of running again will increase their likelihood of winning again.
+To determine by how much, the effect on running again should be scaled by the unobserved likelihood of winning the next election of candidates who lost the present election and chose not to run in the next one but who would have run again had they won the present election.
+Second, all candidates who won the present election and run again benefit from an advantage coming from the fact that they won and hold office: the effect of winning on winning again conditional on re-running, which is the effect we want to estimate now.
+Based on that decomposition, that second component (the effect of winning an election on winning the next one, conditional on re-running) can be written as a function of the following terms.
 It depends on the effect of winning on re-running as well as the unconditional effect of winning on winning again, which can both be measured in the data.
-It also depends on the likelihood that candidates who lose the present election and, as a result, do not re-run in the next one, would have won the next election - had they decided to re-run.
-We refer to those candidates as "compliers."19 This last term is not observable and our approach thus requires making an assumption about its value.
+It also depends on the likelihood that candidates who lose the present election and, as a result, do not re-run in the next one, would have won the next election, had they decided to re-run.
+We refer to those candidates as "compliers."
+This last term is not observable and our approach thus requires making an assumption about its value.

 Assuming that this term is equal to 0, that is, that compliers would have had no chance of winning the following election, had they run, amounts to assuming that the effect on the unconditional likelihood of winning reported in Section 4.1 is entirely driven by the effect on winning conditional on running.
-Therefore, this assumption provides an upper bound on the likelihood of winning, conditional on running.
+Therefore, this assumption provides an upper bound on the effect on winning, conditional on running.
 Conversely, to obtain a reasonably conservative lower bound, we assume that, had they run, compliers who decided not to run in the next election as a result of losing the present one would have had the same probability of winning as the close winners who did run.
 This probability is equal to 58.3 percent.